Contact Us for a Free Consultation (213) 542-0979

 Home on Probation

-Other potential resolutions would include somebody getting home on probation.
+Other potential resolutions could include someone being released on probation.
 That would be a scenario where you admit the petition.
 You're actually convicted of the crime.
-You're placed home on probation, where you can remain, obviously, in your home.
+You're placed at home on probation, where you can obviously remain in your home.
 You go to school.
-The probation department monitors you, and under that scenario, as long as it wasn't a crime that you can't get sealed and destroyed when you turn 18 after you have completed everything, then a motion could be filed with the judge to seal and destroy your record.

 Other potential resolutions, such as going to camp or the Youth Authority, should be discussed with your juvenile criminal defense attorney.
 This underscores the importance of seeking legal advice in all scenarios.